splineai-cloud/COVID-XS/README.md

 source ./5_compile.sh
 ```

 6. Copy the generated elf file into the [./COVID_DPU_demo/models] directory.
-Copy the COVID_DPU_demo dircetory Use the ``elf`` file on the ZCU104 target board to measure the fps and .
+Copy the COVID_DPU_demo directory.
+Use the generated ``elf`` file on the ZCU104 target board to measure the fps and accuracy.
 From the target board, run the following command:
 ```
 source ./copy_elfs.sh   #To copy the Model elfs file in the directory ./COVID_DPU_demo/models scp -r COVID_demo xilinx@<IP-of-the-ZCU104-Board>:/home/xilinx/jupyter_notebooks/pynq-dpu/
 ```

 # Pneumonia and COVID-19 Models
 We have trained the Pneumonia model Pnem1 and Pnem2 for 300 epochs using batch size 64.
 We used the AWS instance p3.x2large machine for training the models.
-The accuracy of Pneumonia prediction for both the models are > 94%.
+The accuracy of Pneumonia prediction for both the models is > 94%.
 The Classification reports and Confusion matrix of the models are shown below:

 ### 1. Performance of the model [Pnem1](./doc/images/bd_Pnem1.png)
 Pneumonia prediction Model with input dimension 150x150